A beginning for Lysozyme

 “This is interesting.”

 With striking similarity to that of Penicillin some six years later, the discovery of lysozyme was one of serendipity.
 A discovery primed by the impact of his first-hand experiences during World War One.
 As a captain in the Royal Army Medical Corps (RAMC), Fleming joined his supervisor in setting up a rudimentary laboratory to study the infection of wounds.
-Here, on the top floor of what was a casino in Boulogne, he discovered that the antiseptic being used on wounds at the time, Carrel-Dakin’s solution, was actually causing more harm to white blood cells than bacteria.
+Here, on the top floor of a casino in Boulogne, he discovered that the antiseptic used on wounds at the time, Carrel-Dakin’s solution, was actually causing more harm to white blood cells than bacteria.
 Efforts to treat wounds were in fact inadvertently promoting their infection.

 “In the fields of observation, chance favours only the prepared mind” Pasteur 1854